akaloti/Checkers-with-GUI/README.md

 This is a Checkers application that I programmed during the summer (2013) after my sophomore year in high school, before I knew anything of object-oriented programming.
 Thus, the code, divided among many files, consists of many functions, and may not be particularly well-written.

+I wrote this application before I knew how to use Git, so I intend this repository to contain the finished application (with only a few commits).

 I programmed this in C++ with the help of the SFML 2.0 library.
 I used Microsoft Visual C++ 2010 Express.

 Please see the following video for a demonstration: https://www.youtube.com/watch?v=RUPKaMpN1WA.